reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 }
 ```

-Next, we need to define the routes for each of this controller methods to map them to API endpoints:
+Next, we need to define the routes for each of these controller methods to map them to API endpoints:

 ```javascript
 import { Router } from 'express';